-Plants have just a few basic needs which need to be met in order to survive.
+Plants have just a few basic needs which need to be met to survive.
 Among those, water, carbon dioxide, and sunlight are the most critical.
-These two basic needs absolutely must be met in order for a plant to grow.
-It goes without saying, the same truth applies to your lawn, which is comprised of thousands of tiny plants.
+These three basic needs absolutely must be met in order for a plant to grow.
+The same truth applies to your lawn, which is basically comprised of thousands of tiny plants.
 A well-landscaped yard will meet the basic requirement of sunlight.
-But why are the sun ray’s so important to plants?
-Sunlight is converted into food in a process called photosynthesis.
+But why are the sun ray’s so crucial to plants?
+It’s because sunlight is converted into food in a process called photosynthesis.x

 Types of Sunlight